linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

    - When there is matched information, click **Play All** in the search result list to play the music in the search result list.

-   - When there is no matched information, "No search results" will be displayed in the search result list.
+   - When there is no matched information, **No search results** will be displayed in the search result list.

 3. Click ![0|close](icon/close.svg) or delete the entered information in the search box to clear the current information or cancel the search.